-6 Scope of Director's responsibility
+Scope of Director's responsibility

 - 6.1 Under Article 16 of the Supplementary Fund Protocol, read in conjunction with Article 28.2 of the 1992 Fund Convention, the Director shall be the legal representative of the International Oil Pollution Compensation Supplementary Fund (Supplementary Fund).
 Each Contracting State shall, pursuant to Article 2.2 of the Supplementary Fund Protocol, recognise the Director as the legal representative of the Supplementary Fund. - 6.2 Under Article 16 of the Supplementary Fund Protocol, read in conjunction with Article 29.1 of the 1992 Fund Convention, the Director shall be the chief administrative officer of the Supplementary Fund.
-As chief administrative officer, the Director has responsibility for maintaining a sound system of internal control that supports the achievement of the Supplementary Fund's policies, aims and objectives, while also safeguarding the Supplementary Fund's assets. - 6.3 As a result of these provisions, the Director has the authority, vis-à-vis third parties, to commit the Supplementary Fund without restrictions, unless the third party concerned has been informed of any limitation of this authority decided by the Assembly or Executive Committee. - 6.4 The Director is, however, bound by any restriction of his authority decided by the Assembly or Executive Committee.
+As chief administrative officer, the Director has responsibility for maintaining a sound system of internal control that supports the achievement of the Supplementary Fund's policies, aims and objectives, while also safeguarding the Supplementary Fund's assets. - As a result of these provisions, the Director has the authority, vis-à-vis third parties, to commit the Supplementary Fund without restrictions, unless the third party concerned has been informed of any limitation of this authority decided by the Assembly or Executive Committee. - 6.4 The Director is, however, bound by any restriction of his authority decided by the Assembly or Executive Committee.
 He may delegate his authority to other officers within the limits laid down by the Assembly. - 6.5 The Supplementary Fund and the International Oil Pollution Compensation Fund 1992 (1992 Fund) are together referred to as the IOPC Funds.
 The IOPC Funds have a joint Secretariat headed by one Director.
-The 1992 Fund administers the joint Secretariat and staff members are, therefore, employed by the 1992 Fund. - 6.6 Pursuant to the authority given and within the limits laid down by the IOPC Funds' governing bodies, the Director has delegated his authority to other officers by Administrative Instructions. - 6.7 In 2019, the Director was assisted by a Management Team comprising of the Deputy Director/Head of the Finance and Administration Department, Head of the External Relations and Conference Department, Head of the Claims Department and the Legal Counsel, for the day-to-day running of the Secretariat.
+The 1992 Fund administers the joint Secretariat and staff members are, therefore, employed by the 1992 Fund. - Pursuant to the authority given and within the limits laid down by the IOPC Funds' governing bodies, the Director has delegated his authority to other officers by Administrative Instructions. - 6.7 In 2020, the Director was assisted by a Management Team comprising of the Deputy Director/Head of the Finance and Administration Department, the Head of the External Relations and Conference Department, the Head of the Claims Department, the Legal Counsel (to 30 June 2020) and the IT/Office Manager (from July 2020) for the day-to-day running of the Secretariat. - As a result of the global COVID-19 pandemic, staff of the Secretariat of the IOPC Funds have been working remotely since March 2020 and there has been a limited attendance at the office when required and in accordance with the United Kingdom Government guidelines.
+As a result of remote working, certain procedures were modified without compromising the internal controls. - 6.9 During the period of remote working, the Director has held regular staff meetings via Microsoft Teams and has provided regular updates in relation to the planned reopening of the offices, as well as other important information.
+Managers have been encouraged to communicate frequently with their staff to ensure health and well-being are maintained and to provide support to ensure that the IOPC Funds continue to operate with minimal disruption.